The UK Property & Construction Sector 2019

 The biggest concern for the UK Property & Construction sector is the prolonged uncertainty brought about by Brexit.
 However, despite this, real estate investors, developers and operators continue to look long-term.

 Despite concerns over global economic growth, the UK will gain some support from the global economy throughout 2019.
 World growth will be marginally weaker in 2019 compared to 2018, though there are several issues floating around: a possible escalation of trade disputes; a possible debt default in an emerging market economy; rising interest rates in the US and stock market corrections.
-Historically these are indicators of a downturn, although an imminent global downturn looks unlikely, even given the UK’s extraordinary current political situation.
+Historically these present risks for the property & construction sector and are indicators of a downturn, although an imminent global downturn looks unlikely, even given the UK’s extraordinary current political situation.

 2019 will see a wider industry shift, particularly among investors, to formalising technology and innovation strategies.
 There will be more roles in UK real estate such as ‘Head of Innovation Strategy’ or ‘Head of Real Estate Technology’, which already exist in some institutional investor firms, but are sporadic elsewhere.
 This will bring more accountability within corporate structures, with specific objectives and key performance indicators for technology and innovation programmes, all occurring as real estate businesses make technology a much greater priority.